ibm-cloud-docs/watson-knowledge-studio/aql-reference.md

 - AQL is case-sensitive.
 - AQL currently does not support advanced SQL features such as correlated subqueries and recursive queries.
 - AQL has a new statement type, `extract`, which is not present in SQL.
-- AQL does not allow keywords \(reserved words\) as view, column, or function names.
+- AQL does not allow keywords (reserved words) as view, column, or function names.
 - AQL allows, but does not require, regular expressions to be expressed in Perl syntax.
-Regular expressions begin with a slash \(`/`\) and end with a slash \(`/`\), as in Perl syntax.
-AQL also allows regular expressions that start with a single quotation mark \(`'`\) and end with a single quotation mark \(`'`\).
+Regular expressions begin with a slash (`/`) and end with a slash (`/`), as in Perl syntax.
+AQL also allows regular expressions that start with a single quotation mark (`'`) and end with a single quotation mark (`'`).
 For example, you can use `/regex/` instead of `'regex'` as the regular expression in AQL.

 - **Identifiers**: Identifiers are used to define the names of AQL objects, including names of modules, views, tables, dictionaries, functions, attributes, and function parameters.
-- **Reserved words**: Reserved words are words that have a fixed meaning within the context of the AQL structure, and cannot be redefined.
+- **Reserved words**: Reserved words are words that have a fixed meaning within the context of the AQL structure and cannot be redefined.
 Keywords are reserved words that have special meanings within the language syntax.
 - **Constants**: Constants are fixed values that can be one of these data types: String, Integer, Float, or Boolean.
 - **Comments**" Use comments to augment AQL code with basic descriptions to help others understand the code and to generate self-describing compiled modules.
 - **Expressions**: An AQL expression is a combination of one or more scalar values and functions that evaluates to a single scalar value.